BertrandBordage/django-terms/README.rst

 ----------

 A middleware is available to automatically add links on all your website.
-It is not recommended to use it, since it will add links in all your applications, including django.contrib.admin.
-But since it only requires one line of change, it is a perfect way to start using django-terms.
+It is not recommended to use it in production because it is less predictable.
+But since it only requires one line of code, it is a perfect way to start using django-terms.

 #.
-Just add ``'terms.middleware.TermsMiddleware',``
+Add ``'terms.middleware.TermsMiddleware',``
-   to your ``MIDDLEWARE_CLASSES``.
+   to your ``MIDDLEWARE_CLASSES``
+#.
+If the middleware applies to unwanted Django applications,
+   HTML tags, classes, or IDs, set the corresponding `Common settings`_

 Local use